 Inattentive symptoms of ADHD:

 - Makes careless mistakes

 - He doesn’t seem to be listening when spoken directly

 - Has difficulty following instructions

 Hyperactive or impulsive symptoms of ADHD:

 - Fidgeting or squirming, trouble to stay in one place or waiting his turn

 - Extreme impatience

-- Always seems to be “on the go”
+- She always seems to be “on the go.”

 - Interrupting, blurting out answers